The Modern Son of Man

 The genuine son of man and Messiah is actually just a man of unyielding conscience who has directly witnessed God.
 He is his own worst critic, and he can speak as the conscience of his people only because he allows his own conscience to show him how weak and fallible and prone to sin he is himself.
 That is why he emphasizes that he serves the will of the One who sent him, God, who alone is worthy of our worship.

 He was born in the Far West of the United States in early March of 1941, when very powerful warlords who ruled Germany and Japan were threatening to conquer and rule the whole world by force of arms.

 His immediate family was not religious, but they observed Christian holidays.
 He was aware that his maternal grandparents were devout Christians, because his grandfather was a soloist in a Methodist Church choir and he attended services often to hear his grandfather sing.
 However, as a youth he was not aware of his paternal grandparent’s religion.
 (He had assumed it was Christian since they observed Christian holidays.
-But when he was 35 years old after his father died, he discovered that his late grandfather was a Freemason and a Unitarian Universalist.)
+But when he was 35 years old after his father died, he discovered that his late grandfather, whose occupation was as a city policeman, was a Freemason and a Unitarian Universalist.)